Microsoft announces Surface Go 3, Surface Laptop Studio, Surface Pro 8 and more ahead of Windows 11 launch

 These new launches give Microsoft’s hardware lineup a needed shot in the arm ahead of Windows 11’s launch.
 Every device announced at the event, except for the Surface Duo 2, will come with Windows 11 pre-installed, and that will give Microsoft a range of flagship devices that can showcase its new operating system.

-All these devices are now available for pre-order, and will be delivered on October 5.
+All these devices are now available for pre-order, with them arriving throughout October 2021.
+However, the Surface Pro X has only been given a "coming 2022" release date.

 - These are the best laptops of 2021